bright/new-www/content/blog/what-are-point-of-sale-devices.md

 ![thermal printer ePOS](../../static/images/printer.png)

 The device that prints receipts.
 Thermal printers emit light to the paper that is photosensitive so it leaves the “marks” that we know as the list of our groceries and all the costs.

-These are examples of retail hardware that we work with at Bright Inventions.

 <div class='block-button'><h2>solving problems with printer integrations</h2><div>Discover how our team integrated various devices (with printers at the forefront) into one point-of-sale (POS) system that has become a part of the Just Eat Takeaway portfolio.</div><a href="/projects/pos-devices-integration/"><button>read the story</button></a></div>